24namanjain/YTShortsAutoScroll/store-listing.md

 ## ✨ Key Features

 - **🎬 Smart Auto-Scroll:** Jumps to the next Short when the video ends or progress bar completes
+- **�️ Double-Skip Prevention:** Robust logic ensures only one skip per video, even if ads or user actions advance the video (prevents double-skipping)
-- **💡 Keyboard Shortcuts:** Use right arrow to open comments, left arrow to close comments
+- **�💡 Keyboard Shortcuts:** Use right arrow to open comments, left arrow to close comments
 - **⏲️ Customizable Toast Duration:** Toast notifications now auto-hide after a set time (default 2s)
 - **🎪 Fun Toast Notifications:** Get a little celebration when it jumps to the next video
 - **⏸️ Smart Pause Options:**